Sully-D/posseidenSkeleton/README.md

 3. Create controller class and place in package com.nnk.springboot.controllers

 ## Security
-1. Create user service to load user from  database and place in package com.nnk.springboot.services
+1. Create users service to load users from  database and place in package com.nnk.springboot.services
 2. Add configuration class and place in package com.nnk.springboot.configuration